 The Academic Advising Program is designed to help enhance students’ experiences at Wade College by providing academic support throughout the program.
 Academic Advisors are available to provide resources, key information, and guidance to assist in degree completion.
-The President, Executive Vice-President, Director of Academic and Student Affairs, and Director of Student Services serve as Academic Advisors.
+The President, Executive Vice-President, and Director of Academic and Student Affairs serve as Academic Advisors.
 Students may meet with Academic Advisors to discuss scheduling, curriculum, grades, college policies, and other college-related issues.

 In any trimester, the last official day to make schedule changes, including adding or dropping a class, is the eighth (8th) day after the trimester’s official start date (see “Academic Calendar”).
 Schedule changes must be completed by 5 p.m. on the deadline dates specified in the “Academic Calendar.”

 Students who wish to add or drop a course after registration, but prior to the add/drop period deadline, must complete an official Add/Drop Form in the Office of the Director of Academic and Student Affairs.
 There is no fee or grade associated with this procedure if done during the add/drop period.
 No course(s) may be added after the deadline date specified in the “Academic Calendar.”